Batman “Faces” Off Against Two Face

 The blimp even has a nice big yin and yang symbol, similar to the one from Batman forever, lol, you DID NOT want to remind me of that movie Wagner.

 Beauty And The Beasts

 In the books climax the freaks turn on Two Face and demonstrate that he is the ugliest one there is.
 It’s great that Wagner depicts the deformed people as being the ones who are happiest with the way they look.
-It’s a great touch that shows that happiness doesn’t come from beauty and it’s possible to achieve in this life without being aesthetically pleasing.
-Two Face flees in a blimp and Batman chases him till it crashes at a circus where he escapes into.
+It’s a delightful touch that shows that happiness doesn’t come from beauty and it’s possible to achieve in this life without being aesthetically pleasing.
+Two Face flees in a blimp and Batman chases him till it crashes at a circus.
 It’s soon over when Two Face meets the man with Two Faces and is condemned by the circus man, breaking him deep down.

 “I Am A Freak But Not A Monster”

 In the end he summarises by saying that Two Face makes all who are different look ugly.
 Batman to me does the opposite.
 In a way Dent was looking for justice, he wanted the freaks to prevail, it was just a twisted way to do it.